BNYMellon/CodeKatas/README.md

 7. [Calendar Kata](./calendar-kata) - Practice and learn the APIs in the Java 8 Date/Time and ThreeTen-Extra libraries.

 ## What you will need to build the katas
-1. Java 15 - enable preview features (record)
+1. Java 16 - enable preview features
 2. Maven 3.6.1+
 3. IDE of your choice